by-jp/www.byjp.me/content/notes/twitter/5150794013/index.md

 - from-twitter
 - rail
 ---
 Also,how can a train be expected in the present minute and then in 10?
-I can see a minute down the damned line\! [rail](/tags/rail)
+I can see a minute down the damned line! [rail](/tags/rail)